Cosas del Amor (Enrique Iglesias album)

-Cosas del Amor (Things of Love) is the third Spanish studio album recorded by Spanish singer-songwriter Enrique Iglesias, It was released by Fonovisa on 22 September 1998 (see 1998 in music).
+Cosas del Amor (Things of Love) is the third Spanish studio album recorded by the Spanish singer-songwriter Enrique Iglesias, The album witch released by Fonovisa Records on September 22, 1998 (see 1998 in music).
 The album was produced again by Spanish songwriter and record producer Rafael Pérez-Botija, taking a more mature direction on the production of the album, departing from the pop rock ballads of his first two albums and focusing on Latin pop arrangements similar to the likes of Luis Miguel.